simonreise/remote-sensing-processor/docs/install.md

 Sen2Cor is needed for Sentinel-2 atmospheric correction and conversion from L1 to L2.

-Required version is 2.11 for Windows and Linux and 2.9 for Mac OS
+Required version is 2.11 for Windows and Linux and 2.9 for Mac OS.

 You should install it via SNAP plugin installer.
 [Here](http://wiki.awf.forst.uni-goettingen.de/wiki/index.php/Installation_of_SNAP) is the instruction how you can do it.